DTVasques/Plants-Taxonomy/Morphometrics.md

 # Morphometrics in R
 You can use these commands when working with descriptive stats for morphometrics.
+We will be comparing some mock data generated for individual of the fern species Hymenophyllum polyanthos.
+The plants were measured according to the figure below:

 <img width="317" alt="Screen Shot 2022-05-21 at 17 10 04" src="https://user-images.githubusercontent.com/62867510/169643056-b77495e4-2e05-4d9c-8150-a2e6f286a1c0.png">

+Data file name: Data
+Variables: Region, 'LL/LW', 'LL/PL', 'LL/ND', 'Pinnula angle', 'LPL/LPW'

 # Step 1) Install packages and download libraries
 > install.packages("ggplot2")